Using a Digital Journaling App for Therapy: A Therapist-Led Guide That Stays Practical and Boundaried

 Independent journaling risks drift from treatment goals or cessation during symptom increases.

 Emosapien provides therapist-directed between-session engagement using structured check-ins aligned with care plans, giving therapists clinical control while supporting decision-making rather than replacing professional judgment.
-See Emosapien’s client engagement features for more on how structured prompts and journaling integrate with the clinical workflow.
+See the client engagement therapy overview for how the Engagement Agent runs structured prompts and journaling alongside the clinical workflow.

 Privacy and safety checklist